 Does ACEND® need to approve the program's process for granting credit for prior learning experience before this can be done?

 No. Once the program has established the policy and procedure, it must be communicated to all prospective and enrolled students.
 When the program is reviewed for accreditation, the program should provide documentation of the process and the results for the ACEND® program reviewers to evaluate within the context of the total program and its outcomes.
 New programs, which plan to offer assessment of prior learning, would describe the process and procedures for implementation and communication to prospective students in the self-study report for candidacy for accreditation.

 Does ACEND® put a limit on the number of hours that can be credited towards required didactic courses or supervised practice hours based on the assessment of prior experience?

 Yes.
-Dietitian education programs (CP, DPD, DI) can apply policies for assessing prior learning to the education and experience that DTRs have acquired and grant credit as appropriate.
+Dietitian education programs (CP, DPD, DI) can apply policies for assessing prior learning to the education and experience that NDTRs have acquired and grant credit as appropriate.
 In colleges and universities, formal articulation agreements between two-year and four-year institutions will facilitate this process and should be established whenever possible.

 Can a program charge a fee for this assessment and charge tuition for the hours credited?

 The program is responsible for all decisions related to tuition and fees.
 Programs should refer to the sponsoring institution's policies on tuition and fees when making these decisions.
 ACEND® Accreditation Standards require that tuition and fees conform to commonly accepted practice and be accurately disclosed in information provided to prospective and enrolled students.